DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## controld-family-friendly

 ControlD Free DNS.
 Take CONTROL of your Internet.
-Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns
+Block unwanted content, bypass geo-restrictions and be more productive.
+DoH protocol and No logging. - https://controld.com/free-dns

-This DNS blocks Malware, Ads & Tracking, and Adult Content, Drugs domain.
+This DNS blocks Malware, Ads & Tracking, Adult Content and Drugs domains.

 sdns://AgMAAAAAAAAACjc2Ljc2LjIuMTEAFGZyZWVkbnMuY29udHJvbGQuY29tBy9mYW1pbHk

 ## controld-uncensored

 ControlD Free DNS.
 Take CONTROL of your Internet.
-Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns
+Block unwanted content, bypass geo-restrictions and be more productive.
+DoH protocol and No logging. - https://controld.com/free-dns

 This DNS unblocks censored domains from various countries.